You know the feeling when you think about a past trip and a beaming smile spreads across your face? Well…

 I promise I won’t be flooding your Inbox as that drives me mad too!

 Interview with Linda

 Here is an interview I did with Travel Awaits

 ‘Australian Traveller’ Magazine

-Linda was interviewed on the radio by the Coodabeens in the final segment of this one hour broadcast of the Idlers.
+I was interviewed on ABC radio by the Coodabeens in the final segment of this one hour broadcast of their programme The Idlers.
 Listen to this podcast on the ABC website:

-Most maps tell you where to go, Journey Jottings tell you where you’ve been!
+Most maps tell you where to go, Journey Jottings highlight where you’ve been!

-Map Journals come tucked in a travel wallet leaving the back pocket free for ticket stubs and memorabilia, whilst the Mail-It Map comes with a coloured envelope for keeping family and friends posted en route.
+Map Journals come tucked in the front pocket of a sturdy plastic travel wallet leaving the back pocket free for ticket stubs and memorabilia; while the Mail-It Map comes with an enviro envelope so you can keep family and friends posted en route.

 Most maps are synonymous with navigation, but as Sir Francis Chichester said,

 “To a man of imagination, a map is a window to adventure”.